yukiarrr/ios-build-action/README.md

 This action build iOS project. (.xcodeproj, .xcworkspace)

-And, can export to ipa, so it can be continuously delivered to DeployGate and TestFlight.
+And can export to ipa, so it can be continuously delivered to DeployGate and TestFlight.

+You can add a single p12 key+cert file with `p12-base64`, or if you have key and cert in separate files you can add them with `p12-key-base64` and `p12-cer-base64`.
+One of the two options is required.

 ## Inputs